Mary-Pronina/Movies-Data/README.md

 -Data Cleaning and formatting.

 ### Exploratory Data Analysis
+During the exploratory data analysis phase, we addressed several key questions:
--Which genres were the most profitable these year?
+-Which genres were the most profitable during these years?
--Which actors were the most successful?...
+-Which actors achieved the most success?
+-How did the budget and return on investment (ROI) impact the movies' performance?
+-What trends can be observed in the box office revenues?
+-Which directors consistently delivered high-grossing movies?
+-How did the release dates affect the movies' box office success?

 ### Results and Findings